A Lagrangian filling for every cluster seed: The curve quiver with potential

 Consider a non-reduced configuration $\SC_0$ with a collection of bigons $\{B_1,\ldots,B_m\}$.
 Note that these bigons $B_i$ might not be local, i.e.~the interior of each $B_i$ might intersect curves in $\SC_0$ in a non-empty set.
 The first step is to modify $\SC_0$ into a reduced configuration.
-The Hass-Scott algorithm \cite{HassScott85} allows us to do this:
+For that, we must systematically remove bigons.